defaultuserfrom45/terminal-legends/README.md

-# Terminal Legends
+# ⚔️ Terminal Legends

-A terminal-based RPG where players fight monsters, level up, and explore a simple game world.
+A terminal-based role-playing game where you fight monsters, level up, and become the ultimate champion.

 ---

-## 📖 About the Project
+## 🧭 About the Game

-Terminal Legends is a text-based role-playing game developed in Python.
+**Terminal Legends** is a text-based RPG developed in Python.
-The game runs entirely in the terminal and allows players to create a character, fight enemies, gain experience, and progress through levels.
+The game runs entirely in the terminal and focuses on strategy, progression, and character development.

-This project was created as part of a university programming course.
+You will create your own hero, battle enemies, earn rewards, and ultimately face the final boss.

 ---

-## 🎮 Gameplay
+## 🎯 Goal

-- Create your own character (Warrior, Mage, Rogue)
-- Fight randomly generated enemies
-- Use a unique special ability depending on your class
-- Gain experience and level up
-- Collect gold and improve your character
+Your objective is simple:

+- Reach **Level 3**
-- Visit the shop to buy potions and upgrades
+- Prepare your character through battles and upgrades
-- Unlock the boss fight at level 3
-- Defeat the Dragon to win the game
+- Defeat the **Dragon Boss**
+- Become the champion of Terminal Legends

 ---

-## 🚀 Features

-- Character system with different classes
-- Turn-based combat system
-- Critical hit mechanic
+## 🎮 Gameplay Overview

+During the game you can:

+- Fight randomly generated monsters
+- Gain **XP** and level up
+- Earn **gold** from battles
+- Buy upgrades in the shop
+- Use potions to heal yourself
+- Save and load your progress
-- Experience (XP) and leveling system
+- Unlock and fight the final boss

-- Gold reward system
-- Shop system (potions & upgrades)
+---

+## 🧙 Character Classes

+At the start of the game, you can choose between three classes:

+### 🛡️ Warrior
+- High health
+- Balanced damage
+- **Special Ability: Heavy Strike**
+  - Deals extra damage

+---

+### 🔥 Mage
+- Lower health
+- High damage
+- **Special Ability: Fireball**
+  - Deals strong damage
+  - Costs a small amount of HP

+---

+### 🗡️ Rogue
+- Balanced stats
+- Fast attacks
+- **Special Ability: Double Attack**
+  - Hits twice in one turn

+---

+## ⚔️ Combat System

+The game uses a **turn-based combat system**.

+In each fight, you can choose to:

-- Random enemy encounters
+- Attack
+- Use your special ability
+- Use a potion
+- Run away (not possible in boss fights)

+Enemies scale with your level, so the game becomes more challenging as you progress.

+---

+## 🏪 Shop System

+After battles, you earn gold which you can spend in the shop:

+- Buy potions (healing)
+- Increase your attack
+- Increase your maximum HP

+---

+## 🐉 Boss Battle

+Once you reach **Level 3**, you unlock the final challenge:

+- Fight the **Dragon**
+- No escape is possible
-- Boss battle with win condition
+- Defeat it to win the game

+---

+## 💾 Save & Load System

-- Save and load system (JSON-based)
+- Save your progress at any time
-- Clean terminal interface
+- Load your character from the main menu
+- Data is stored locally in a file (`savegame.json`)

 ---